junxit/us-congress-bills-116/metadata.md

 - 2019-03-25 — Introduced in House
 - 2019-03-25 — Referred to the Committee on Financial Services, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-03-25 — Referred to the Committee on Financial Services, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-03-26 — Committee Consideration and Mark-up Session Held.
+- 2019-03-27 — Committee Consideration and Mark-up Session Held.
+- 2019-03-28 — Committee Consideration and Mark-up Session Held.
+- 2019-03-28 — Ordered to be Reported by the Yeas and Nays: 32 - 26.
+- 2019-07-05 — Committee on the Budget discharged.
+- 2019-07-05 — Committee on the Budget discharged.
+- 2019-07-05 — Placed on the Union Calendar, Calendar No. 101.
+- 2019-07-05 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-137, Part I.
+- 2019-07-05 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-137, Part I.